z3nz/my-jsql/README.md

 ```

 ### .s([columns])
-Pass an array of strings in order to select certain columns.
+Pass an array of strings in order to `SELECT` certain columns.
 If no array is passed, all the columns will be returned `SELECT * FROM...`.

 ```javascript
 // SELECT first, email FROM users